Act in Collusion: Distributed Multi-Target Backdoor Attacks in Federated Learning: Related work

-In FL backdoor attacks, attackers inject malicious updates into client models, aiming to compromise the aggregated global model.
-Bagdasaryan et al.~\cite{15} first introduced such attacks in FL, using amplified malicious updates to enhance the backdoor's effect.
-Bhagoji et al.~\cite{27} improved attack efficiency by increasing the local learning rate before convergence and introduced stealth through an alternating minimization strategy.
-Xie et al.~\cite{7} pioneered distributed backdoor attacks, leveraging FL's nature to aggregate multiple locally trained triggers, enhancing stealth and efficiency.
-Liu et al.~\cite{16} addressed the decay in backdoor attack success over rounds with a combinatorial distributed trigger strategy, boosting attack persistence. \textbf{However}, these approaches primarily assume single-target attacks, which oversimplify the diverse and complex scenarios in FL with multiple potential attackers and targets.
-Our work addresses this gap by focusing on realistic, multi-target attack scenarios in FL.
+Backdoor attacks in FL typically inject backdoors into local models with the aim of disrupting the global model through aggregation.
+Bagdasaryan et al.\cite{bagdasaryan2020backdoor} first introduced backdoor attacks in FL using a model replacement method, amplifying malicious updates from compromised clients to enhance the backdoor's impact.
+Bhagoji et al.\cite{bhagoji2019analyzing} further improved this by manipulating local learning rates prior to convergence and applied an alternating minimization strategy to balance effectiveness and stealth.
+Later, Xie et al.\cite{xie2019dba} expanded this to a distributed setup, using trigger fragments to enhance stealth and attack success rates, making it more resistant to defenses.
+Recently, Liu et al.\cite{liu2024beyond} introduced attack persistence as a new metric for backdoor evaluation, proposing a combinatorics-based distributed trigger strategy that aggregates trigger information to increase attack persistence.
+These studies reveal the vulnerability of FL to adversarial attacks.